Elizabeth May says there's 'no room' for racism in Green Party after NDP defector's comments | CBC News

 Green Party Leader Elizabeth May issued a statement Wednesday saying "there is no room for any kind of racism" in her party after a recent convert made comments about NDP Leader Jagmeet Singh.

 On Tuesday, more than a dozen former New Brunswick NDP candidates threw their support behind the provincial and federal Greens.
-One of the defectors — Jonathan Richardson, the former federal NDP executive member for Atlantic Canada — said racism was a major reason for the party's lack of success in finding candidates with an election call imminent.
+One of the defectors — Jonathan Richardson, the former federal NDP executive member for Atlantic Canada — said racism was one of the reasons for the party's lack of success in finding candidates with an election call imminent.

 He said he travelled around the province to meet NDP members and found there's "a bit of racism undertone," particularly in the northern part of the province.